ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 ## Unresolved Questions

-* Is it possible to regain contravariance without over-complicating the specification?
 * What should be the error messages in those cases in which "quick look" was unsuccessful and did not infer enough information for impredicative instantiation?

 ## Implementation Plan